 Repeated Site-Review non-compliance (repeated failure on same item)

 Substantial or repeated health and/or safety violations.

+Lack of service documentation to meet Medicaid and/or other payor requirements

 The Provider may utilize the dispute resolution process set forth in this Agreement to dispute a contract compliance notice issued by the Payor.